GOKULAKANTHA/Your-Voice-Next-Gen-Video-Dubbing-and-Translation/README.md

   Download the models in the required_models.txt
   Run the application locally using the below command.
   `python Run_your_voice.py`
-  Access the application through a web browser and follow the on-screen instructions to upload your video and select the target language for translation.
+  Access the application through a GUI and follow the on-screen instructions to upload your video and select the target language for translation.
   Once the translation process is complete, download the translated video for your use.